VMawson/Data_Science_Tutorials/README.md

 * Grouping by date demostrated with the use of a weather datase
 * Penguins project - data cleaning, reformatting, visualisation and machine learning methods on the penguin dataset
+* Population growth- Using regression to predict population growth in the UK

 **Soon to be uploaded-**